php-fig/fig-standards/proposed/psr-8-hug/psr-8-hug.md

 {

     /**
+     * Asks whether a hug will be reciprocated.
+     *
+     * Well-behaved Huggables MAY use this method to verify that their
+     * invocation of hug() will be handled by target object.
+     *
+     * @param Huggable $h
+     *   The object that desires a hug.
+     * @return boolean
+     */
+    public function willHug(Huggable $h);

+    /**
      * Hugs this object.
      *
      * All hugs are mutual.
-An object that is hugged MUST in turn hug the other
+An object that is hugged MAY in turn hug the other
      * object back by calling hug() on the first parameter.
 All objects MUST
      * implement a mechanism to prevent an infinite loop of hugging.
      *